sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 - The actorUID can be used to filter out events from a particular user
 - UseriD can be used to filter out actions taken on a particular user's information

+## FAQ
+What events are currently being logged as security events?
+- [These](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/database/security_event_logs.go?L22-101) are the events that are currently being logged.

+What if I dont want these events to be logged?
+- To turn off all security event logs, you can [set the variable](https://docs.sourcegraph.com/admin/audit_log#excessive-audit-logging) in the site config

+How can I correlate the actorID or userID to a user in the application?
+- This correlation can be done by a site-admin via [graphql query in the API Console](https://docs.sourcegraph.com/admin/audit_log#faq).